 Section 4.
 The Chairpersons of Standing Committees, who are not voting members of AdCom, shall be invited to attend all meetings of the Council AdCom.

 Section 5.
-Meetings of the Council AdCom may be canceled by the President not less than fourteen (14) days before the original date of the meeting, or the new date set for the rescheduled meeting, whichever is earlier.
-Notice of such cancellation or changed date shall be given to all Council members by first class mail or email not less than ten (10) days before the original or the new date, whichever is earlier.
+In-person meetings of the Council AdCom may be canceled by the President not less than fourteen (14) days before the original date of the meeting, or the new date set for the rescheduled meeting, whichever is earlier.
+Such cancellation shall be made in email to all Council members.
 Exceptions may be made for extenuating circumstances.

 ARTICLE VIII – ELECTRONIC VOTING PROCEDURES

-Electronic voting is intended to complement the regularly scheduled AdCom meetings, not to replace meetings.
-Electronic voting may be used for resolving issues that were not decided in a regular AdCom meeting along with time sensitive issues that may occur between regular AdCom meetings and for which the President deems too vital to wait for the next AdCom meeting.
+Electronic voting is intended to complement the regularly scheduled AdCom/ExCom meetings, not to replace meetings.
+Electronic voting may be used for resolving issues that were not decided in a regular AdCom/ExCom meeting along with time sensitive issues that may occur between regular AdCom/ExCom meetings and for which the President deems too vital to wait for the next AdCom/ExCom meeting.

 Section 2.
-Motions may be presented to the AdCom electronically by any member of the AdCom.
-Motions must follow the same procedures as motions made during regular AdCom meetings.
+Motions may be presented to the AdCom/ExCom electronically by any member of the AdCom/ExCom.
+Motions must follow the same procedures as motions made during regular AdCom/ExCom meetings.
 The proposed motion, with a second, must be directed to the President for consideration.
-The motion and second can be performed electronically with both the motion and second made public to all members of AdCom.
+The motion and second can be performed electronically with both the motion and second made public to all members of AdCom/ExCom.

-Electronic voting shall have four choices YES, NO, ABSTAIN, and POSTPONE (to force an in-person discussion and/or vote on the motion).
-The motion will be considered as decided when all AdCom members eligible to vote have voted, when the allotted time for discussion has expired, or when one of these three conditions has been met:
+The motion for Electronic voting will be considered as decided when all AdCom/ExCom members eligible to vote have voted, when the allotted time for discussion has expired, or when one of these twoconditions has been met: